UCB-stat-159-f25/hw01/hw01-description.md

-# Homework 1 - Reproducibility checkup on an existing paper
+# Homework No 2 - Reproducibility checkup on an existing paper

 * **Statistics 159/259, Fall 2025**
 * **Due Thursday 9/18/2025, 11:59PM PT**